Games & Quizzes

 something that is kept or meant to be kept unknown or unseen by others.
 Information that others do not know.

 action of one object striking another.
-Acts or forces of one thing hitting something else. come into forcible contact with another object.
+Very strong influences. come into forcible contact with another object.

 /ˌmezəˈzōik/